ajahne/blog/_posts/2018-09-29-one-on-one-meeting-dos-and-donts-part1.md

 - areas of excitement, frustrations, etc.
 - feedback from my direct report to me and from me to my direct report
 - follow ups, to-dos, and any next steps
-- something new I may have learned about my direct reports likes/dislikes or their life in general
+- something new I may have learned about my direct report's likes/dislikes or their life in general

 I find the notes are helpful in:
 - keeping track of progress made; useful for goal-setting, performance reviews, and career conversations